ellie007/tic_tac_toe/README.md

 You can play the game with DEFAULT or CUSTOM settings.

-DEFAULT
+DEFAULT"\n"
 To begin playing the game immediately, please enter 'ruby tictactoe.rb' or 'ruby tictactoe.rb -default' into the command line.

-CUSTOM
+CUSTOM"\n"
-To customize your game play experience, enter 'ruby tictactoe.rb -custom'.
+To customize your game play experience, enter 'ruby tictactoe.rb -custom' or 'ruby tictactoe.rb -options'.

 Enjoy!